mz0in/lilac/docs/getting_started/quickstart.md

 ## Download

-Now that we've enriched the dataset, let's download it by clicking on the `Download data` button in the top-right corner.
+Now that we've clustered, curated, and enriched the dataset, let's download it by clicking on the `Download data` button in the top-right corner.
 This will download a json file with the same name as the dataset.
 Once we have the data, we can continue working with it in a Python notebook, or any other language.

 You can also get the dataset as a Pandas dataframe through the [Python API](quickstart_python.md).